 - Three completed recommendation forms and accompanying letters of recommendation from faculty or research mentors who are familiar with the applicant's academic and/or research performance and potential.

 - Official transcripts from all undergraduate and graduate institutions.
+Please read more about the change in Rackham's transcript evaluation process here.

 - Each application is evaluated on criteria which reflect the applicant's ability in academic as well as scientific pursuits.
 All application materials are reviewed by the PIBS Admissions Committee.
 Selected applicants are invited to visit the Immunology Graduate Program to have an opportunity to meet faculty and students and become familiar with the research and training opportunities.